MAT496-Monsoon2025-SNU/rohitjg-langsmith-MAT496/README.md

 Learnt how to use LangSmith to trace and debug different step types in language model workflows, including LLM, Retriever, Tool, and Chain runs.

 What's changed: Transformed chatbot example into an epic fanntasy adevnture featuring mystical tavern keeps=ers, dragon whispers, ancient libraries and weather oracles!

+## Video 3 - Alternate way to trace

+Learnt alternate way to trace function execution in langsmith workflow, also learnt how to understand the traces from the langsmith

+What's changed: Changed the prompt to make it more fun and interesting, also added more steps to the chain and be a startup questions answers chatbot